monsoonmaelstrom/book2/book2.md

 They’re all moving toward the main gallery—the largest one, with the most seating.
 By the time I enter though, all of the seats on the main floor are filled, and from what I can see of the balcony it looks equally full.

-I stay standing against the back wall, just to the right of the door.
+I stay standing against the back wall, immediately to the right of the door.
 Nothing is happening yet, but word has seemingly spread widely that *something* will be happening soon, and I guess no one wants to miss out.

 Commander Melbrin files in finally, followed by my mother, who walks past me without so much as a glance in my direction.
 Damn.
 I didn’t expect her to come herself.
-I was anticipating her summoning Commander Melbrin and forcing her to deliver the message, just like she did when she requested an escort.
+I was anticipating her summoning Commander Melbrin and forcing her to deliver the message, like she did when she requested an escort.

 That was stupid of me. *Of course* she showed up. *Of course.* She’s going to cause a scene.
 Be dramatic.
 Vengeful.
 It’s her bread and butter.
 Of course she wouldn’t pass up an opportunity like this.